 Ship Captain Schools and Training Programs: How to Choose

-Ship captains can have careers outside the military such as working in product transport for global corporations or commanding a cruise ship.
-There are non-military related schools where students can earn the education needed to begin a career.
+Ship captains can have careers outside the military, such as working in product transport for global corporations or commanding a cruise ship.
+There are non-military-related schools where students can earn the education needed to begin a career.
 Read on for info about picking a school and program for ship captain training.

 How to Choose a Ship Captain School or Training Program

 Programs that train students to become ship captains can be found at maritime academies and 4-year colleges and universities.

 - Faculty experience

 - Curriculum content

 - Graduate success

 Those wishing to become a ship captain may look for schools with deck officer or marine transportation programs.
 Students should make sure that the program issues a U.S. Coast Guard Merchant Mariner Credential (MMC) upon graduation.
 An MMC allows a graduate to work on any U.S. ship in any ocean regardless of the ship's size, load or horsepower.
 This credential also runs concurrently with accreditation by both the Maritime Administration and the United States Coast Guard's National Maritime Center.

 The training provided by a MMC credential program requires that the program faculty have experience on the water.
 Students may want to review the backgrounds of the faculty members, looking for experience in both freshwater transport and time at sea.
 A credential that students should look for in a faculty member is Master Mariner, Unlimited, Any Ocean, which signifies that a professor can work on any size U.S. ship over any water.